pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       in the --certfile file.
 Not required if the private key is part of the --certfile file.
                                       Default: EnvVar PYWBEMCLI_KEYFILE, or none.
-      -t, --timeout INT               Timeout in seconds for operations with the WBEM server.
-Default: EnvVar
+      -t, --timeout INT               Client-side timeout in seconds for operations with the WBEM server.
+Default:
-                                      PYWBEMCLI_TIMEOUT, or 30.
+                                      EnvVar PYWBEMCLI_TIMEOUT, or 30.
       -U, --use-pull [yes|no|either]  Determines whether pull operations are used for operations with the WBEM server that return lists of instances, as follows: "yes"